Browser Print

 It is possible that a user will have a version of the native client application installed on their machine that is older or newer than the version your web page was developed for.
 The native client application will attempt to maintain backwards compatibility with older versions of the JavaScript library whenever possible, but it is the web application developer's responsibility to ensure their application only uses features available from the version of the user's installed client application.

-Information about the native client application can be obtained by calling BrowserPrint.getApplicationConfiguration() This call will return information about the client, such as version, build_number, api_level, and the operating system platform.
+Information about the native client application can be obtained by calling BrowserPrint.getApplicationConfiguration()

 The JavaScript documentation lists a "Client API Level" value for every function.
 This is the minimum Client API level required to use that function.
 If your web application requires functionality only available in a higher API Level, the application should check the user's native application API level and either request the user to upgrade their native application, or provide reduced functionality.